edlewis4/test/CodeBook.md

 Merge the `test` and `train` dataframes

-#### Making data descriptive
+#### Make data descriptive
 Use data pulled from the activity_labels.txt file into activitylabels table to change values from numbers to Descriptive activities

 Create final summary data.frame with tidy data <br>
-Temporarily makes a long form tidy dataset with `Subject_num` and `Activiy` - with all other observations under a variable / value  - Stores in `result` data.frame
+Temporarily make a long form tidy dataset with `Subject_num` and `Activiy` - with all other observations under a variable / value  - Stores in `result` data.frame

 Create summary by `Subject_num` and `Activity` and the mean of all features